 17. The brain is a biological and electrochemical organ.
 Its wetware is very different from that of a computer’s hardware and software.
 The brain does not process like a computer either.
 Rather the brain’s function — in relation to the mind — is to store, activate, express, and shape, memory.

-21. Once general memory is understood subjectively, an obvious candidate for its neural correlate becomes apparent: a functional neural network (FNN) range.
-Both are highly associative — in dormant or active state.
-Both function, simultaneously, as signal transmitters (of their own signal) and receivers (of associated signals).
+Both memories and FNNs are highly associative.
+Both function as signal transmitters (of their own signal) and — simultaneously — receivers (of associated signals).
 And each dominates their respective (mind/brain) systems.

 The MA Method of mind-to-brain mapping enables a brain scientist or research group to define the mind, and map it to the brain, with significantly greater accuracy and precision than is currently possible.
 This can be done across people, tasks or movements, environments, measurement situations, disorders, external devices, and other variables.
 The mind can be envisioned quite clearly as it operates through space and time in the brain.